aiwaiwa/atelerix-release-notes/head_osei_v2_v3_changelog.md

 - Added chin shaping option.
 - Added upper and lower lip shaping options.
 - More control over nose shape (upper/lower bridge shapes) with smoother deformation.
-- 13 new ear shapers
+- 13 new ear shapers.

 ![Arc_6EoZ48gEo9](https://github.com/user-attachments/assets/dce92d6a-e4ed-45d3-816e-d9d478988683)

 ### ♛ Hiders:

-- Ears can be hidden separately, which opens the door for mixed addons without the need to wear a **Ear Default** L or R.
+- Ears can be hidden separately
+  - This makes it easier to wear just one add-on and keep the other ear as built-in.
+(Previously, one had to wear an **Ear Default** L or R to achieve that.)

 ![Arc_ZJ1QAfsRRZ](https://github.com/user-attachments/assets/6ee40a49-178d-45ff-842e-178384d9b66d)